-The meter has an LCD and records in kWhs and kvarhs.

-On the front of the meter optical (LED) outputs are available for Wh- and varh measurements.
+The meter has an LCD and records in kWhs.
+On the front of the meter an optical (LED) output is available for Wh measurements.

-The energy registry method with regards to delivered- and received energy is the Bi-directional method with separate registers: received- and delivered energy of the whole connection is added in separate registers
+The energy registry method with regards to delivered- and received energy is the bi-directional method with separate registers: received- and delivered energy is added in separate registers.